All students must meet the Requirements for the Accelerated Master's Degree Pathways

 Overview

-The STEM-designated Master of Accountancy provides a means of entry into the public accounting profession and for positions in corporate, government and not-for-profit organizations.
+The STEM-designated Master of Accountancy provides a pathway to careers in public accounting as well as in corporate, government and not-for-profit organizations.
 Qualified undergraduate students who plan to earn the Master of Accountancy (M.Acc.) degree may enroll in the Accelerated Master’s Pathway which enables UVM students to begin working on their master’s degree requirements during their undergraduate study.

 Specific Requirements